KDE/digikam-doc/post_processing/html_gallery.rst

     The HTML Gallery Page Selection Mode

 To launch the tool, uses :menuselection:`Tools --> Create Html gallery` :kbd:`Ctrl+Alt+Shift+H` menu entry, or the corresponding icon from the **Tools** tab in Right Sidebar.
-The tool will displays a view to select the contents to export: from current items selection, or from a list of albums.
-The **Albums** selection mode allows you to select items from Albums that you want to export to HTML.
-Just check the respective Albums displayed with hierarchical nesting.
-On the next three tabs **Tags**, **Searches**, and **Labels** you can refine your selection using tags, labels, or previous search results in digiKam.
+The tool will display a view to select the contents to export, either from current items selection, or from a list of albums.
+The **Albums** selection mode allows you to select items from albums that you want to export to HTML.
+Just check the respective albums from the hierarchical nested list.
+You can use the next three tabs **Tags**, **Searches**, and **Labels** to refine your selection based on tags, labels, or previous search results in digiKam.

 .. figure:: images/html_gallery_page2.webp
     :alt: